Benchmarking GNOF against FCI in challenging systems in one, two and three dimensions: Abstract

 \section{Abstract}

 This work assess the reliability of the recently proposed [Phys.
 Rev. Lett.
 127, 233001, 2021] global natural orbital functional (GNOF) in the treatment of the strong electron correlation regime.
-We use a benchmark set of four hydrogen model systems of different dimensionalities and distinctive electronic structures: a 1D chain, a 2D ring, a 2D sheet, and a 3D close-packed pyramid.
+We first use an H$_{10}$ benchmark set of four hydrogen model systems of different dimensionalities and distinctive electronic structures: a 1D chain, a 2D ring, a 2D sheet, and a 3D close-packed pyramid.
+Second, we study two paradigmatic models for strongly correlated Mott insulators, namely a 1D H$_{50}$ chain and a 4x4x4 3D H cube.
 We show that GNOF without hybridization to other electronic structure methods and free of tuned parameters succeeds in treating weak and strong correlation in a more balanced way than the functionals that have preceded it.